Moe-hacker/yoshinon/README.md

 ## About:
 Yoshinon ~~(よしのん)~~ is a whiptail-like dialog box written with Bubble Tea (Go).
 The command-line usage is very similar to dialog/whiptail.
+## Notes:
+Yoshinon uses stderr/stdout for output, stderr for the dialog box and stdout for returnd values.
+So just use `$(yoshinon command)` for reading the output.
 ## Usage:
 ```
 Box options: